 Added value for your communication

-From the book To Kill a Mockingbird, often read in English class.
+From the book „To Kill a Mockingbird“, which is often read in English lessons.
 We can only understand a person if we look at a situation from their perspective.
-The great added value of coaching on emotional intelligence is that by experiencing your own emotions you also understand other people better, i.e. you increase your empathy, and this makes communication easier for you.
+The great added value of emotional intelligence coaching is that by experiencing your own emotions, you will also understand other people better, i.e. increase your empathy, making it easier for you to communicate.

 Recognize, understand, act

 You now have the formula for emotional intelligence.
-To understand other people, you can use the same steps, only with the other person.
+To understand other people, you can apply the same steps, only with the other person.
 Of course, you don't have the same information at your disposal, but over time you will become more aware of the physical reactions and thoughts of others.
-Once you have experienced a situation firsthand and reflected on it using the formula, you will be able to understand the other person.
+Once you have experienced a situation first-hand and reflected on it using the formula, you will be able to understand the other person.

 What are the advantages?